Updated November 19. 2025; December 6, 2025, Feb.3/26

 Example 1.
 Clumsy hands

 I knock over dishes when I pick them up or put them down.
-I look away when I pick up a toy, or when I pick up a knife while I’m eating or when I pick up a screw driver or when I type a single key on a keyboard.
+I look away when I pick up a toy, or when I pick up a knife while I’m eating or when I pick up a hammer or when I type a single key on a keyboard.

 Step 1